NullVoxPopuli/emberconf-2023-resources/resources/pages/main/wrapping-up.md

 in much the same way as promises are better than callbacks, resources are better than effects, and other means and managing a lifetime.

+Some last thoughts I leave with you before the end here,

 - I didn't explicitly talk about this, but derived data is the secret to performance and clarity.
 - resources help you model any situation as derived data
 - resources are not effects -- someone has to pull on the resource for it to start
+- resources are part of a plan to bring ember's reactivity to everyone -- through starbeam

-You can get going right now before
-I walk off stage with `pnpm add ember-resources`
+You can install this right now and get started before I walk off stage.

 -->